farism/love2dtest/README.md

 - Mercenary with melee pick
 - Mercenary with melee pick and riot shield
+- Mercenary with gun
+- Mercenary on snowmobile
+- Mercenary on snowmobile with gun
-- Mercenary with throwing pick
+- Mercenary on snowmobile with grenade
-- Mercenary with pistol
+- Mercenary in forklift with grenade
-- Mercenary with rifle
+- Mercenary in forklift with gun

 ### Animals